Maximilian Schaller

 M. Schaller, A. Bemporad, and S. Boyd, "Learning Parametric Convex Functions", arXiv preprint arXiv:2506.04183, 2025.
 Read paper

-M. Schaller and S. Boyd, "Code Generation for Solving and Differentiating through Convex Optimization Problems", arXiv preprint arXiv:2504.14099, 2025.
+M. Schaller and S. Boyd, "Code Generation for Solving and Differentiating through Convex Optimization Problems", accepted for publication in Optimization and Engineering, 2025.
 Read paper

 M. Schaller, G. Banjac, S. Diamond, A. Agrawal, B. Stellato, and S. Boyd, "Embedded Code Generation with CVXPY", IEEE Control Systems Letters 6, 2653-2658, 2022.
 Read paper